gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 locally signed certificate
 --------------------------

-Creating such a certificate can be done without any external dependiencies.
+Creating such a certificate can be done without any external dependencies.
 It's meant for running internal or testing servers.
 In section [acme] make sure to configure *type=disabled*.
-In section [localcerts] set *type=install* and set variaböe *certs* identical to your *GAWATI_URL_ROOT*.
+In section [localcerts] set *type=install* and set variable *certs* identical to your *GAWATI_URL_ROOT*.

 `letsencrypt`_ signed certificate
 ---------------------------------

-For this, your Gawati server URL and certificate name must be resolvable via public DNS and public HTTP requests must arrive at your Gawati server on port 80.
+For this, your Gawati server URL and certificate name must be resolvable via public DNS and public HTTP requests for it must arrive at your Gawati server on port 80.
-If those conditions are met, and you intend to make your server publicly available, this is the preferred option.
+If those conditions are met and you intend to make your server publicly available, this is the preferred option.

 In section [localcerts] make sure to configure *type=disabled*.
-In section [acme] set *type=install* and set variaböe *certs* identical to your *GAWATI_URL_ROOT*.
+In section [acme] set *type=install* and set variable *certs* identical to your *GAWATI_URL_ROOT*.

 Installation targets